team-fire-nomz/fire-nomz-front-end/README.md

 # Welcome!

 This application "Bake it till you make it", is a multi-tenant application designed with Bakers in mind.
 Logged-in users can add recipes.
 Users without an account are prompted to join our baking community.
-The application utilizes React Router and was custom styled with sweetness in mind.
+The application utilizes React Router and was styled with simple sweetness in mind.
 The Bake it API was created by developer Manny Dador.

 ### Features